nens/nens-auth-client/README.rst

 1. The user accesses the "logout" view (optionally with a ``next`` query parameter).
 2. The user is logged out locally and is redirected to the Authorization Server's logout view.
 3. The Authorization Server logs the user out.
-4. The user is redirected to the "logout" view.
+4. The user is redirected to the "logout-success" view.
 5. The user is redirected to the 'next' URL provided in step 1.

 Optionally set defaults for the redirects after successful login/logout::